PerfectsEngineering/blog/content/blog/2024-09-03_go_alias_vs_new_types.md

 Happy coding, and may your codes never panic!

-> If you like content like this, you should subscribe to my Content.
+> This content was first posted on my Twitter Account.
+If you like content like this, you should follow me there [@perfectmak](https://x.com/Perfectmak/articles).
 I post about building reliable software, automation, and performance testing.